ayazhafiz/gradec/README.md

 ## Installation

 This project uses [yarn](https://yarnpkg.com) as a dependency manager and build runner.
-After cloning the repo, install the project's dependencies and install the global `gradec` command.
+After cloning the repo, install the project's dependencies and the `gradec` command globally:

 ```shell
 yarn install